logship-io/logsink.github.io/Logship/src/pages/pricing.md

 # Pricing

-You don't need React to write simple standalone pages.

 ## Free

 Logship's base deployment is forever free.
 With the free version you get:

-* As many user's as your infrastructure can handle
+* As many users as your infrastructure can handle
 * No dedicated support
 * Local single node deployments